 Can the MV Helena land cargo to the Rupert’s Bay wharf?

 At present, the MV Helena is unable to land most cargo to the Rupert’s Bay wharf.
-Certification of Rupert’s Bay as a port terminal is still ongoing and as a result, only a limited type of cargo (Basil Read cargo and tank containers) can be landed ashore.
+Certification of Rupert’s Bay as a port terminal is still ongoing and as a result, only a limited type of cargo (Basil Read cargo, vehicles, and tank containers) can be landed ashore.
 All remaining containers will be discharged to barge and shipped round to the Jamestown wharf.
 Responsibility for the barging operations are outside of AW Ship Management’s contract and the costs will be met by SHG.

 Do AW Ship Management use the MV Helena for other customers?
 Will the ship be diverted to other destinations?